Ephesoft-Labs/Semantik.Toolkit.PowerAutomate/README.md

 - Shipped
 - Unit Price
 - Ext Price

 **Note:** A column name with a period cannot be set as expected as it is an invalid character in Microsoft Flow expression language.

 ## License
-Ephesoft Labs is licensed under the [Ephesoft Source Code License].
+Ephesoft Labs is licensed under the Ephesoft Source Code License.